SpringsFern/SpringsFern.github.io/docs/about/index.md

 # About

-Welcome to the official documentation site for **TG-FileStream**.
+Welcome to the official documentation site for **tgfilestream**.

-TG-FileStream is an open-source project that acts as a lightweight Telegram client and HTTP proxy, allowing Telegram media files to be streamed and downloaded via direct HTTP links.
+tgfilestream is an open-source project that acts as a lightweight Telegram client and HTTP proxy, allowing Telegram media files to be streamed and downloaded via direct HTTP links.

 This documentation site is built to help users:

-- Deploy TG-FileStream on a VPS
+- Deploy tgfilestream on a VPS
 - Configure environment variables properly
 - Set up production-ready infrastructure
 - Customize the bot using patches